Adoption and donor-conception in the cinema

-Oranges Are Not the Only Fruit (1991) BBC TVM; An adopted girl, raised by religious fanatics, realizes she is a lesbian.
+Oranges Are Not the Only Fruit (1991) BBC TVM; Based on Jeanette Winterson's international best-selling book by the same name.
+An adopted girl, raised by religious fanatics, realizes she is a lesbian.
+Episodes available on YouTube.

 Orphan Train (1979) TVM; Jill Eikenberry; Kevin Dobson; Glenn Close; Above average treatment of Dorothea Petrie’s novel about the trains that transported New York City street urchins into the American West.

 The Other Mother (1995) Frances Fisher; Well done adaptation of Carol Schaeffer’s book about her relinquishment and subsequent search.
 Highly recommended.

 Our Son, the Matchmaker (1996) David Andrews, Avis-Marie Barnes, Ellen Burstyn; As seen in flashback, this is the story of 43-year-old Julie a beautician who when 15 was forced by her mother to give up her baby for adoption.
 Her son, now 28, a minister, with his wife expecting, begins to search for his biological mother to find out his family medical history.
 She hears of his search and reunites.